© Crown copyright 2021

-We recommend that everybody with a direct payment develops a contingency plan, or updates their existing plan, to ensure needs can continue to be met if care is at risk of breaking down because of COVID-19.
+We recommend that everybody with a direct payment develops a contingency plan, or updates their existing plan, to ensure needs can continue to be met if care is at risk of breaking down, because of COVID-19 or otherwise.
 It may be possible for a direct payment support organisation to support you in developing this plan if you do not already have one.

-You should discuss and agree this plan with your LA or CCG where possible, and then use it when you think it is necessary.
+You should discuss and agree this plan with your LA or CCG where possible, and then use it when you think it’s necessary.
 Things you may want to consider including within this plan are:

-We have developed a template contingency plan at annex A that you may wish to use.
+We have developed a template contingency plan in annex A that you may wish to use.

 Personal protective equipment (PPE)

 Using direct payments to buy PPE for those who support you

 You do not now need to use the funding in your direct payment to buy PPE needed as a result of COVID-19.